oracle-livelabs/oci/apps-cloud-adventure-scm/05-s2s-sqm/sqm.md

 4. Using comprehensive search and sorting capabilities you can create and save inquiries to find any model you need to work on at any given moment.

-    At the bottom of the page are the suppliers.
-Four were invited, and three responded.
-You can see the details to the right.
-Once again you will notice EIP was ranked first but still wasn’t awarded so you must dive deeper.

     > Select **Supplier Assessment Score** hyperlink under the Qualification Model column.